LIHTU/testing-exercise/Readme.md

 In these cases you'll get verbose output `npm ERR! code ELIFECYCLE...`

 To run Cucumber tests from bash: `./node_modules/.bin/cucumber-js ./features/lessThan.feature ./steps/math.js`

+## Cucumber gotchyas
+Error: function timed out, ensure the callback is executed within 5000 milliseconds When this occurs in the Given() step, make sure you include 2 params...?